andrew-codechimp/HA-Hive-Local-Thermostat/README.md

 You can optionally hide/disable the native Hive device created by Zigbee2MQTT within HomeAssistant.

-The integration supports native boost and native schedules.
+The integration supports native boost and native schedules (auto).
 With schedules you can switch on/off schedule mode but you cannot modify the schedule details via the integration.
 You can of course ignore the schedule mode and setup automations within Home Assistant to control when heating/water is on or off and set a temperature for heating.

 The numeric entities allow you to set defaults for boost times, heating boost temperature and also frost protection.
 Frost protection should be set to match what you have set on the Hive thermostat for an accurate display.